Part 1 of this article is here.

 By requiring the contractor to require “technical” employees to make a written agreement, (f)(2) does some fundamental things within the framework of definitions set up by Bayh-Dole.
 Watch the devils tumble out in the details.

-First, this written agreement transfers rights and obligations from the contractor to the “technical” employees–these employees must report inventions and must sign papers to establish the government’s rights. (f)(2) requires the contractor to “substitute parties” for the purpose of inventors actions to protect the government’s interest.
-This is a required contractor action.
+First, this written agreement transfers rights and obligations from the contractor to the “technical” employees–these employees must report certain inventions (subject inventions, inventions owned by a contractor and made in the performance of work under a funding agreement) and must sign papers to establish the government’s rights.
+In effect, (f)(2) requires the contractor to “substitute parties” for the purpose of inventors’ actions to protect the government’s interest.
+Requiring (f)(2) written agreements is a required contractor action (and yes, it is just that awkward–Bayh-Dole requires a standard patent rights clause, and added to that clause (without any statutory authority) is the written agreement requirement that requires contractors to require their technical and supervisory workers to make a written agreement to protect the government’s rights)).

 The definition of funding agreement at 35 USC 201(b) expands to including such contractor actions: